scylladb/scylladb/docs/alternator/compatibility.md

 does have do both write-only and read-modify-write, but to *different* items, it could use LWT only for the read-modify-write operations.

-Therefore, Alternator must be explicitly configured to tell it which of the above assumptions it may make on the write workload.
-This configuration is mandatory, and described in the "Write isolation policies" section of alternator.md.
+Therefore, Alternator can be explicitly configured to tell it which of the above assumptions it may make on the write workload.
+This configuration is optional, defaults to `always_use_lwt`, and is described in the "Write isolation policies" section of alternator.md.
 One of the options, `always_use_lwt`, is always safe, but the other options result in significantly better write performance and should be considered when the workload involves pure writes (e.g., ingestion of new data) or if pure writes and read-modify-writes go to distinct items.

 ## Authorization